GoogleCloudPlatform/cluster-toolkit/community/modules/scheduler/htcondor-access-point/README.md

 in any of the zones available in that region, however, it can be constrained to run in fewer zones (or a single zone) using [var.zones](#input_zones).

-By default, the VM replacement policy is set to [opportunistic].
+When the configuration of the Central Manager is changed, the MIG can be configured to [replace the VM][replacement] using a "proactive" or "opportunistic" policy.
+By default, the Access Point replacement policy is opportunistic.
 In practice, this means that the Access Point will _NOT_ be automatically replaced by Terraform when changes to the instance template / HTCondor configuration are made.
 The Access Point is _NOT_ safe to replace automatically as its local storage contains the state of the job queue.
 By default, the Access Point will be replaced only when:

 - intentionally by issuing an update via Cloud Console or using gcloud (below)
 - the VM becomes unhealthy or is otherwise automatically replaced (e.g. regular